 When you're traveling in northern California, it starts to feel like all you do is look up at the treetops, gazing in awe at the coastal redwood trees.
+The drive is one of Northern California's most scenic drives called the Redwood Highway.
 At Prairie Creek Redwoods State Park, the trees are smaller than in others on the Northern California coast, and you can stop doing that for a while.

 While you rest your neck muscles, you can see Roosevelt elk graze and mate in the meadows, go camping on the beach or take a hike through a fern-filled canyon that looks like a scene straight out of "Jurrasic Park" (because it is).